-Demolition of historic properties, whether in toto or just by removing a section, presents a difficult challenge for any design review board because complete destruction of a historic property is antithetical to the goal of preservation.
+Demolition of historic properties presents a difficult challenge for any design review board because partial or complete destruction of a historic property is counter to the goal of preservation.
 Demolition should be considered only as a last resort when all other prudent alternatives have been exhausted.
 In most instances where safety is not an immediate issue, exploration of reasonable options may often reconcile an applicant's needs with the goals of community preservation.